Planting Potatoes is easy! Learn about the different types of potatoes and how to best plant them.

 You can start to pick potatoes about 3 weeks after your plants stop the flowering process.
 You're going to find just the very small ones at this point, perfect to make soups and stews.

 You can harvest them now, or wait a while to get them larger or you can do both.
 Harvest part of them and then reach underneath the plant, take away what you want and leave the remainder in the ground.

 There are some diseases which can affect your potato crop.
-The best way to avoid these is to avoid planting seed potatoes that are affected.
+The best way to avoid these is to avoid planting seed potato varieties that are affected.

 Using certified seed potatoes is a good method but if you are using potatoes which you've cut yourself, then check them carefully for blight or necrotic lesions on the potato and don't use them.

-Spraying the foliage with Bordeux mixture as will help to reduce an outbreak of potato blight.
+Spraying the foliage with Bordeaux mixture will help to reduce an outbreak of potato blight.
+This is an organic fungicide that contains copper as an active ingredient.
 First signs of the disease are dark brown patches on the leaves.

 One pest that will readily invade are potato bugs or potato beetles.
 While it sounds a messy process, and can be, a natural method of ridding yourself of the potato bugs will be to mash them into a pulp, mix them with water and spray the leaves of the potato plants with the mixture.